yujinakayama/transpec/README.md

 Note that this is not same as `--keep deprecated` since this configures `yield_receiver_to_any_instance_implementation_blocks` with `RSpec.configure`.

 See [Supported Conversions - `any_instance` implementation blocks](#any_instance-implementation-blocks) for more details.

-### `-t/--no-explicit-spec-type`

-Suppress adding explicit spec `:type` metadata to example groups in a project using rspec-rails.

-See [Supported Conversions - Implicit spec types in rspec-rails](#implicit-spec-types-in-rspec-rails) for more details.

 ### `-p/--no-parens-matcher-arg`